goldstrike77/ansible-role-linux-mongodb/README.md

 ##### Server System Variables
 * `mongod_arg.auditlog`: Enables auditing and specifies where to send audit events.
+* `mongod_arg.enableEncryption`: A boolean value, whether enabled the MongoDB Data at Rest Encryption.
+* `mongod_arg.encryptionCipherMode`: The cipher mode for decryption.
+The supported values are AES256-CBC or AES256-GCM.
+* `mongod_arg.encryptionKey`: The encryptionKey character string.
 * `mongod_arg.engine`: Storage Engines, wiredTiger or rocksdb(deprecated in Percona Server for MongoDB 3.6.).
 * `mongod_arg.http`: Enables or disables HTTP Status Interface.
 * `mongod_arg.maxConns`: The maximum number of simultaneous connections that mongod will accept.